LT-Intro-To-AI-SY2425/a1-intro-to-python-Ajhall33/a1_writeup.md

 ## Reflection Questions

 1. What is your initial thoughts about the python programming language?
+I enjoy it as it is a fairly efficient and logical language.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?
+Similarly to java-script i dont have to choose a variable type when initializing.
+That is a difference from java and C.

 3. What are some things that you learned through this assignment?
+I have learned the way to use pop, append, and length functions in this language as well as how to write conditionals and loops.